s-minoo/algemaploom-rs/README.md

 Mapping algebra provides operational semantics to the mapping process, opening the door to study of complexity and expressiveness of existing mapping languages.
-This project provides the CLI translator from RML to mapping algebra.
+This project provides the CLI translator from RML and ShExML to mapping algebra.

 <!-- GETTING STARTED -->